gpratik143/House-Price-Prediction/README.md

 The "House Price Prediction" project provides a practical solution for estimating housing prices based on various features.
 By leveraging data collection, preprocessing, visualization, XGBoost regression modeling, and model evaluation, this project offers a comprehensive approach to addressing the price prediction task.
 The project utilizes the "California Housing" dataset from Scikit-learn, ensuring a reliable and widely accessible data source.

-## Acknowledgements

-This project is made possible by the contributions of the open-source community and the powerful libraries it provides, including NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn, and XGBoost.
-I extend my gratitude to the developers and maintainers of these libraries for their valuable work.
-In addition, the mentor Siddhardan, visit his channel here : https://www.youtube.com/@Siddhardhan